App Volumes Architecture

 Note: Due to the complexities of file and registry conflicts, we recommend that you use either packages or Writable Volumes with a UIA-based template for a given VM.
 For example, if a user installs a patch or update to an application, even if a package or base is updated, the writable volume will still retain older files that will be available to the user.

-Key Differences Between Packages and Writable Volumes
+Key differences between packages and Writable Volumes

 There are some key differences and considerations for using Packages and Writable Volumes.